DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

 You can divide form items in groups.
 To do this, declare items with the 'group" [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/#itemType) in the [items[]](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) array.
 A group can contain [simple items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/), other groups, [tabs](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/tabs/) or [empty items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/).
 You can configure each group's layout separately.

+If you use modular approaches and have more than one item type in a Form, declare the simple items as in the example below.

-The example below shows two groups in a Form with two columns.
-Each group occupies a separate column, and the `Personal Data` group has two columns inside it:
+The code below shows two groups in a Form with two columns.
+Each group occupies a separate column, and the `Personal Information` group has two columns inside it:

 ---
 ##### jQuery